acrosswhite/Train_Scheduler/README.md

 # Setup

-I used Firebase to store data, GitHub to backup your project, and GithHub Pages to host your finished site.
+I used Firebase to store data, GitHub to backup the project, and GithHub Pages to host my finished site.